Upcoming Deconstructing Yourself events with Michael W. Taft

 June 12 – June 17 – Meditation retreat at Shambhala Mountain Center in Red Feather Lakes, Colorado.
-Details to come.
+Details here.

 ~ Michael teaches (almost) every Thursday night at 7:30 (Pacific Time) at the SF Dharma Collective in San Francisco.
 (2701 Folsom St.) Please come join us in person.
 If you cannot be there, it’s also streamed live (and then saved) on Michael’s youtube channel.

-~ Michael leads the very special “Death Sangha” event one Saturday night per month at SFDC.
+~ Michael leads the very special “Death Sangha” event one Saturday night per month, also at SFDC.

 Death Sangha Description: